avraampiperidis/ng-fullyearcalendar/README.md

 # Full Year Calendar

-A full year angular component.
+A full year calendar for Angular applications.